Azure DDoS Protection Standard overview

 - Extensive mitigation scale: Over 60 different attack types can be mitigated, with global capacity, to protect against the largest known DDoS attacks.

 - Attack analytics: Get detailed reports in five-minute increments during an attack, and a complete summary after the attack ends.
-Stream mitigation flow logs to an offline security information and event management (SIEM) system for near real-time monitoring during an attack.
+Stream mitigation flow logs to Azure Sentinel or an offline security information and event management (SIEM) system for near real-time monitoring during an attack.

 - Attack metrics: Summarized metrics from each attack are accessible through Azure Monitor.

 - Attack alerting: Alerts can be configured at the start and stop of an attack, and over the attack's duration, using built-in attack metrics.
 Alerts integrate into your operational software like Microsoft Azure Monitor logs, Splunk, Azure Storage, Email, and the Azure portal.

 - DDoS Rapid Response: Engage the DDoS Protection Rapid Response (DRR) team for help with attack investigation and analysis.
 To learn more, see DDoS Rapid Response.

 - Cost guarantee: Receive data-transfer and application scale-out service credit for resource costs incurred as a result of documented DDoS attacks.

 DDoS protection plans have a fixed monthly charge of $2,944 per month which covers up to 100 public IP addresses.
 Protection for additional resources will cost an additional $30 per resource per month.